-- (a) Special observations shall be made and reported by all aircraft whenever the following conditions are encountered or observed: - (1) moderate or severe turbulence; or - (2) moderate or severe icing; or - (3) severe mountain wave; or - (4) thunderstorms, without hail, that are obscured, embedded, widespread or in squall lines; or - (5) thunderstorms, with hail, that are obscured, embedded, widespread or in squall lines; or - (6) heavy dust storm or heavy sandstorm; or - (7) volcanic ash cloud; or - (8) pre-eruption volcanic activity or a volcanic eruption. - (b) Competent authorities shall prescribe as necessary other conditions which shall be reported by all aircraft when encountered or observed.
+- (a) Special observations shall be made and reported by all aircraft whenever the following conditions are encountered or observed: - (1) moderate or severe turbulence; or - (2) moderate or severe icing; or - (3) severe mountain wave; or - (4) thunderstorms, without hail, that are obscured, embedded, widespread or in squall lines; or - (5) thunderstorms, with hail, that are obscured, embedded, widespread or in squall lines; or - (6) heavy dust storm or heavy sandstorm; or - (7) volcanic ash cloud; or

+- (8) pre-eruption volcanic activity or a volcanic eruption; or - (9) the runway braking action encountered is not as good as reported.

+(b) Competent authorities shall prescribe as necessary other conditions which shall be reported by all aircraft when encountered or observed.